CSV Import

 - In the dialog that appears, upload your CSV file and map the CSV columns as required.

-- Select the column that carries borehole name and map it to Test Hole Name.
+- Select the column that carries borehole name and map it to Test Hole Name (see below).

-- Click the Import button to start the import.
+- Click the Import button to start the importing data.
 Please do not navigate to another page and do not close the browser as this may take up to several minutes.

-In general, the data imported from a CSV file has one of the following data types:
+The data imported from a CSV file contains the following data types:

 - Numeric Fields (e.g. Depth of a field test, or Sample Recovery of a sample): numbers are typically imported smoothly.